Soetnowzen/SmartPower/doc/post_mortem/andreasarvidsson.markdown

 ### Unit and Acceptance testing
 Testing is something I've basically ignored in the past, but the importance of it is more clear now after this course.
 We did not do test-driven development, but rather constructing tests after the code was written.
 This was much due to that the design was not 100% clear, so the tests we wrote would have to be rewritten.
 Since we did not have much time due to the other course, we had to cut this overhead.
 It would've been interesting to try TDD though, since it seems promising.

+Since this was a small project, the overhead of writing tests made it not very efficient time wise.
+I believe that if we had more time, then the real power of testing would shine.

 #### Advantage
 Using unit- and acceptance tests allowed us to be certain a part of the code worked.
 It took a bit of time, and the time was probably not regained in this small project, but if we were to continue the development we would be happy there are tests to rely on instead of tedious bug searching each time we change the code.